skydoves/ProgressView/README.md

 progressView.highlightView.colorGradientStart = ContextCompat.getColor(this, R.color.colorPrimary)
 ```

-### Filling Animation
+### Progress filling Animation
-We can implement the filling animation using below attributes or method.
+We can implement progress filling animation using the below attributes or method.

 ```gradle
 app:progressView_autoAnimate="true" // starts filling animation automatically when progress is changed.